 All engines are filled at the factory with a specially-adapted synthetic engine oil that has been carefully selected.
-This is done to fulfill the requirements for the engine's service intervals.
+This is done to fulfil the requirements for the engine's service intervals.

-Volvo recommends that oil changes be done by an authorized Volvo workshop.
+Volvo recommends that oil changes are done by an authorised Volvo workshop.